Back

 Write for your user

-• Content: Confluence checks how often the search term appears in the content.
+• Content: The frequency of search terms matters in the content.

-• Document age: Newer Confluence pages will be ranked slightly higher.
+• Document Age: Newer pages are ranked slightly higher.

-• Popularity: The more links and likes a page has, the higher it’ll rank in the search results
+Popularity: Pages with more links and likes rank higher in search results.

 Write thoughtful page titles & headings